AvolitesLtd/TitanManual/docs/about-the-consoles/titan-mobile.md

 cues, copying, saving to disk, etc.

-\(H\) The **Workspaces, Macros and Executers** buttons are programmable buttons which can be used to store workspaces (screen layouts), button macros or cues.
+\(H\) The **Workspaces, Macros and Executers** buttons are programmable buttons which can be used to store cues such as strobe cues, workspaces (screen layouts), or button macros.

 \(I\) The **Workspace Window select buttons** are used to set which windows are shown on the screen.